google-marketing-solutions/description_genius/README.md

 Once done, click on `Generate`.
 Description Genius will now generate your descriptions and output them in a table directly in the UI.
 You can now make any edits to the generated text and finally download it by clicking the `Download data as CSV` button.

+### Potential Problems
+You may see the error `fatal error: Python.h: No such file or directory` when installing the dependencies with pip.
+To remedy this, install the python3 development headers (e.g. with `apt install python3-dev`).

 ## Advanced Features
 Description Genius offers a number of advanced features to improve the quality and reliability of your generated descriptions.